neos/neos-seo/Documentation/index.rst

 Basic meta tags
 ---------------

-The fields for keywords and description are added to `Neos.Neos:Document` via the `Neos.Seo:SoeMetaTagsMixin`
+The fields for keywords and description are added to `Neos.Neos:Document` via the `Neos.Seo:SeoMetaTagsMixin`

 If they are filled in, `<meta>` tags for their contents will be rendered (see `head.metaTitleTag` and `head.metaDescriptionTag` in `Neos.Neos:Page`).